 - DNR experts in bat conservation and forest management are guiding development of the HCP.

-As a forest land owner, what do I need to know?
+- What do forest land owners need to know?

-- If any of Minnesota's forest bats are reclassified as endangered, forest landowners will need to consider the effect of their activities on the bats.
+- If any of Minnesota's bats are reclassified as endangered under the federal Endangered Species Act, forest landowners will need to consider the effect of their activities on the endangered bats.

-- Participants will know they are complying with federal regulations and will provide conservation benefits to bat species while managing their forest.
+- Participants in the HCP will know they are complying with federal regulations and will provide conservation benefits to bat species while managing their forest.

-Please email comments and suggestions to firstname.lastname@example.org.
+Please email questions, comments, and input to [email protected].
 All comments will be read and considered.